Skip to main content

 Location

-The Mission Ridge flying site is located within the Mission Peak Regional Preserve and is sometimes referred to by that name or simply referred to as Mission.
+The Mission Peak flying site is located within the Mission Peak Regional Preserve and is sometimes referred to by that name or simply referred to as Mission.

 The Wings of Rogallo Northern California Hang Gliding Association Inc. (WOR) is licensed by the East Bay Regional Park District (EBRPD) through a revocable Special Use Agreement (SUA) to administer hang gliding and paragliding activities within the Mission Peak Regional Preserve.